yassine-ramla/my_leetcode_solutions/python/to_follow_up.md

 11. try other solutions 338. counting bits
 12. try other solutions 345.
 Reverse Vowels of a String
 13. try other solutions 349.
 Intersection of Two Arrays
+14. try other solutions 350.
+Intersection of Two Arrays II